michaelhasey/3D-Building-Segmentation/README.md

 #### 1. Select Buildings to Use as Training Dataset

 As shown below, 2 building groups; "flat-top style" and "mansard style" rowhouses were manually collected to create datasets to train both the classification and segmentation PointNet models.
 As PointNet is able to learn the patterns inherent in collections of similar styled 3d objects, it is important to ensure that similar style buildings are collected and organinzed into their associated style-based categories in order to ensure effective results.
 Though this manual process seems difficult, as few as 50 buildings per category can be used to adequately train the model.

+**Please make a to do list at the end of this repo and organize all these in the todo part**

 * In future work, unsupervized models will be used to automatically cluster buildings into their respective stylist categories, thus, speeding up the dataset creation process and removing any bias and innacuracies within the training data selection process.